 When you become physically, mentally, and emotionally exhausted, you can’t maintain your wellbeing, let alone someone else’s.
 Family members of addicts are at risk for a host of mental health issues, including depression and anxiety, as well as physical symptoms, like headaches and digestive problems.

-If all your energy is being channeled into caring for an addict, it may be time to look inward and make sure your own mental health isn’t being overlooked.
-It’s ok—even necessary, sometimes—for those close to drug and alcohol addicts to seek counseling for themselves.
+If all your energy is being channeled into caring for someone who struggles with addiction, it may be time to look inward and make sure your own mental health isn’t being overlooked.
+It’s ok—even necessary, sometimes—for those close to those struggling with drug and alcohol—to seek counseling for themselves.